 Late-nineties . . .
 10pm-ish . . . something “interesting” is on television, my mum says.
 Intrigued, I take a seat.

-Heavenly Creatures holds a special place in my heart.
-With the exception of Jaws, it was the first piece of cinema that I truly fell in love with.
-As a naïve tweenager with little knowledge of film outside of Disney and Spielberg, that initial experience was mind-blowing.
-It’s a movie that fires on all cylinders, from Peter Jackson’s magnificent writing, to the poised radiance of a young Kate Winslet and the excruciating ferocity of that finale.
-The one thing that stood out the most, though, was its fifteen(!)-year-old star.
-Her angst-ridden ‘Paul’ was a furnace of animosity, and Lynskey portrayed her with a magnetism that was simultaneously terrifying and heartbreaking.
+Heavenly Creatures (1994) holds a special place in my heart.
+With the exception of Jaws (1975), it was the first piece of cinema that I truly fell in love with.
+As a naïve tweenager with little knowledge of film outside of Disney and Spielberg, that initial experience was electrifying.
+It’s a movie that fires on all cylinders, from Peter Jackson’s magnificent writing, to the poised radiance of a young Kate Winslet and the agonising ferocity of that denouement.
+Shining bright above all else, though, was fifteen!-year-old newcomer Melanie Lynskey as the angst-ridden ‘Paul,’ a seething furnace of animosity embodied by the native New Zealander with a magnetism that was simultaneously hair-raising and soul-shattering.

 “That girl is an excellent actress,” my mum declares as Mario Lanza croons hauntingly over the end credits.
 I’m holding my breath — literally — without even realising.
 I exhale, then reply: “She is, isn’t she.”